KalimeroMK/filterable/README.md

 #### While adding Filterable trait in the model class, we need to add some properties as well.

 ```
-$fillable: Specify all the fields which exist in your table.
+$getFillable: Specify all the fields which exist in your table.
 ```